ibm-cloud-docs/containers/cs_versions_archive.md

 <td>CoreDNS configuration</td>
 <td>N/A</td>
 <td>N/A</td>
-<td>Changed the default CoreDNS configuration from a 5 to 30 second TTL for DNS records in the `kubernetes` zone.
+<td>Changed the default CoreDNS configuration from a 5 to 30 second TTL for DNS records in the <code>kubernetes</code> zone.
 This change aligns with the default KubeDNS configuration.
 Existing CoreDNS configurations are unchanged.
 For more information about changing your CoreDNS configuration, see [Customizing the cluster DNS provider](/docs/containers?topic=containers-cluster_dns#dns_customize).</td>
 </tr>
 <tr>
 <td>GPU device plug-in and installer</td>